Everything you need to know about caring for a genuine jute rug

 Can you wash a jute rug?

-Your first instinct might be to throw your jute rug in the washing machine, or hand wash it with warm water and soap.
-However, we recommend avoiding wetting or shampooing your jute rug, because there are oils within the grass that can oxidise and cause discolouration.
+Your first instinct might be to throw your jute rug in the washing machine or hand wash it with warm water and soap.
+However, we recommend avoiding wetting or shampooing your jute rug because the oils within the grass can oxidise and cause discolouration.

 Jute also tends to shed over time, so minimising damage and rough treatment as much as possible is essential.